geoserver/geoserver-history/doc/user/source/installation/java-install.rst

 Installing Java
 ===============

-Installing a Java JDK is dependent on operating system.
-Follow the instructions below for the target platform.
+The instructions for installing a Java Development Kit (JDK) are dependent on your operating system.
+Please follow the  instructions below for your operating system.

 Windows
 -------

-1. Visit http://java.sun.com/javase/downloads/index.jsp.
-The current version of Java is 1.6/6.0.
+#.
+Visit the `Sun Java downloads <http://java.sun.com/javase/downloads/index.jsp>`_ page.
+The most recent version of Java is Java 1.6 (which is also known as Java 6).
 Choose the ``Java SE Development Kit (JDK) 6 ...`` option.
-2. Choose the appropriate platform, ``Windows`` or ``Windows x64``, and proceed with the download.
+#.
+Choose the appropriate platform, ``Windows`` or ``Windows x64``, and proceed with the download.
-3. Run the installer accepting the defaults.
+#.
+Run the installer accepting the defaults.

    .. image:: java-install1.png
       :align: center